 TruLaw uses the Taxotere Instant Case Evaluator as a tool to help you understand your legal rights.
 We hope you find the Instant Case Evaluator to be helpful in your determination of whether a lawsuit is right for you.

-If TruLaw determines you qualify for our Taxotere lawsuit, you will be sent an electronic contract.
+If TruLaw determines that you have experienced alopecia and that you used Taxotere in your treatment of your cancer, you are likely to qualify for consideration for a taxotere product liability case.
+If you qualify for the Taxotere lawsuit, you will be sent an electronic contract.
 We will not be able to move forward in legally representing you until this contract is signed.

 Please call us if you would prefer a hard copy of the contract.